 ERASMUS+ with Partner Countries

-In addition to the KA103 line relating to ERASMUS programme countries, the higher education institution has also acquired two KA107 projects in the European Union's ERASMUS+ programme, enabling ERASMUS mobility from/to two ERASMUS partner countries: (a) Between 2018 and 2020, mobility between Schmalkalden University and Ternopil Ivan Puluj National Technical University in Ukraine can be financed.
-The mobility programme applies to students and teachers of both partner universities; priority is given to double-degree students of the Faculties of Computer Science and Mechanical Engineering. (b) Mobilities between the Kazakh-German University and a German consortium of partner universities coordinated from Schmalkalden University can also be funded between 2019 and 2020.
-The contact person for both projects is the Head of the International Office.
+In addition to the KA103 line relating to ERASMUS programme countries, the higher education institution has also acquired two KA107 projects in the European Union's ERASMUS+ programme, enabling ERASMUS mobility from/to two ERASMUS partner countries: (a) Until 2023, mobility between Schmalkalden University and partner universities in Ukraine, Azerbeijan, Tunisia and Austrailia can be financed.
+The mobility programme relates to students and teachers at the partner universities; priority is given to double-degree students of the Faculties of Computer Science and Mechanical Engineering. (b) Mobilities between the Kazakh-German University and a German consortium of partner universities coordinated from Schmalkalden University can also be funded until 2023.
+The contact person for both projects is the head of the International Office.

 DAAD Projects: DKU/KGU